This article provides details regarding the Withdrawal of Services and Exclusion processes.

 How do I appeal my exclusion?

 A student may appeal an exclusion by emailing email@example.com.
 The appeal should include your full name and student ID number, and MUST:

-- Be received within 20 working days of the exclusion
+Be received within 20 working days of the exclusion

 Provide details of why you feel you should have the exclusion lifted

 Only be made when all registration criteria, including the one in default have been met.

-Details of appeal criteria can be found within the 'University Exclusion and Appeals Policy 2017/18' which can be found at the 'Where can I find tuition fee policies and procedures?' article.
+Details of appeal criteria can be found within the 'University Exclusion and Appeals Policy 2018/19' which can be found at the 'Where can I find tuition fee policies and procedures?' article.